One-stop trip planning and payment available in Transit, starting with St. Catharines Transit Commission, using Masabi’s Justride SDK

 James Gooch, Head of Marketing, email@example.com, +44 (0)207 089 8893

-Masabi is the category creator for transit mobile ticketing and with over 50 clients across 10 countries the Justride platform is the most widely deployed end-to-end mobile and account-based ticketing solution in operation, serving the largest agency in the USA to the smallest bus operator.
-It has offices in New York, London, Denver and Cluj and investors include Mastercard and Keolis.
+About Masabi: Masabi is bringing Software-as-a-Service (SaaS) ticketing and payments to public transit agencies of all sizes around the globe.
+Through our fare collection platform, Justride, agencies can sign up to mobile ticketing services, enable Mobility as a Service (MaaS), or deploy an account-based full fare collection solution using contactless bank cards, mobile devices and smartcards.
+Masabi is the category creator for transit mobile ticketing.
+With over 50 clients across four continents, the Justride Mobility Platform is the most widely deployed end-to-end mobile and account-based ticketing solution in operation, serving the largest transit agency in the US to local bus operators.
+Masabi has offices in New York, London, Denver and Cluj, and investors include Mastercard and Keolis.
+For more information, visit www.masabi.com.

 About Transit: Transit solves the urban commute in more than 175 cities worldwide.
 Users can easily navigate public transit with accurate real-time predictions, simple trip planning, and step-by-step navigation.
 The app also integrates other transport modes — bikesharing, carsharing and Uber — so users can determine the best way to get from A to B. The company is based in Montréal, QC.
 You can learn more by visiting www.transitapp.com.